 Abilify (aripiprazole) medication Abilify (aripiprazole) should be taken in am or pm and how long does it take to get full effect from it

 Abilify (aripiprazole) : Abilify (aripiprazole) is a once a day medication.
 It can be taken ether in the morning or at night, depending on tolerance or symptoms you are treating.
 For example, if you have difficulty maintaining sleep, or feeling tired in the mornings, it is better to take it at night.
 If you are too irritable during the day, it is better to take it in the morning.
 The full effect of the medication can be reached within 1-2 weeks, though for severe symptoms the medication needs to be adjusted and it may take longer to achieve the remission of the symptoms.
 In some cases, patients report no improvement after 2 months of trial.
 In this situation, you may need to change the medication.
 I hope the information is helpful. ...Read more

 Bipolar: Abilify (aripiprazole) belongs to atypical antipsychotic it's approved for schizophrenia and bipolar disorder also in small side work add on with antidepressant for resistant depression there are off label use its unique action of agonist and antagonist separate from other atypicals. ...Read moreSee 2 more doctor answers

 Abilify (aripiprazole) and bipolar : Not quite sure if you were asking about managing/treating bipolar of if you had concerns about increased Abilify (aripiprazole), (aripiprazole) so I provided an informational links in the comments.
 Also if you have concerns about the recent increase in Abilify (aripiprazole) I would encourage you to talk with your prescribing provider.
 If you would prefer a second opinion you might consider a consult with a healthTap psychiatrist.
 Be well. ...Read moreSee 1 more doctor answer

 Does the atypical anti-psychotic medication, abilify, increase the risks of seizures occuring in young adults?
-I'm concerned that the current medication I'm taking, abilify, may be inducing my seizures that I'm having, but when I asked the primary doctor,
+I'm concerned that the current medication i'm taking, abilify, may be inducing my seizures that i'm having, but when i asked the primary doctor,

 Combinations: One of the more uncommon slide effect does include seizures.
 It should be used with caution if you already have seizures since it lowers the seizure threshold (makes it easier to have a seizure).
 I would ask a neurologist if taking Abilify (aripiprazole) is the safe or not for you. ...Read moreSee 1 more doctor answer

 The medication called Abilify (aripiprazole) - can it cause seizures and low white blood cell count - what happens when you wean off the medication?

+Abilify (aripiprazole) side effects: It can cause seizures in less than 1% of people taking it.
+Lowered white blood cell count has also been reported but even more rarely.
 If you slowly taper it under the supervision of your md, there should be little problem.
 Of course recurrence of the symptoms for which you are taking it could occur.
 Also, since it affects serotonin symptoms of serotonin discontinuation could occur - even later. ...Read moreSee 1 more doctor answer

 Abilify (aripiprazole): Nope.Get a more detailed answer ›

 What is the best SSRI medication to take with Abilify (aripiprazole) 5mg for MDD recurrent ,severe without psychotic features?

 Im on Cymbalta 60mg Risperdal 0.25mg can Abilify (aripiprazole) 1mg add to my medication because Risperdal Abilify (aripiprazole) both good for me?

 That question is: A good one for your doctor.
 Those types of medication changes are best made in partnership with a physician who knows you, and your medication history, very well.
 It would be presumptuous of me to give you advice in this context, but your doc will be happy to discuss this with you at your next visit.
 Best wishes to you! ...Read more

 I stopped taking my medications over a month ago and have had no relapse, withdrawals, or any symptoms.
-How long until I can switch medications?
+How long until i can switch medications?
 I was previously on abilify, (aripiprazole) wellbutrin, and straterra.

-It depends: If you stopped taking your medications a month ago, I hope this was a mutual decision between you and your physician.
+It depends: If you stopped taking your medications a month ago, i hope this was a mutual decision between you and your physician.
 I don't know what conditions you were being treated for, since these medicines could be used in different ways.
 Conditions do not have to relapse immediately for you to be in danger of that possibility.
 Your doctor is the best person to answer your question. ...Read moreSee 1 more doctor answer

 Will Abilify (aripiprazole) take away some if the muscular rigidity gotten from other ssri medications now stopped bc it is a partial dopa/sero antagonist?